And when my arms shall cradle you the last

 While lives are often tallied great or small,

-By love’s sweet measure, yours shall best them all.
+By love’s sweet measure, yours can best them all.

 © Loubert S Suddaby.
 All Rights Reserved.